Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: System Design

 The joint probability \eqref{eq:siso_det_z} generated from the IN detector is used as a soft input, representing the channel information, to the differential symbol demapper.
 We define the state realization of the differential decoder as

 where $f:\mathcal{X} \rightarrow \mathcal{L}$ maps $z_t \in \mathcal{X}$ to a specific state in $\mathcal{L}$.
-The trellis section of a DQPSK decoder is shown in Fig.~\ref{fig:tr_dqpsk}.
-Note that although the state realization $l_t$ is a mapping of the DPSK symbol $z_t$, the trellis input is the PSK modulated symbol $x_t$, which reveals the structure of the differential encoder in \eqref{eq:diff_mod}.
+The trellis section of a DE-QPSK decoder is shown in Fig.~\ref{fig:tr_dqpsk}.
+Note that although the state realization $l_t$ is a mapping of the DE-PSK symbol $z_t$, the trellis input is the PSK modulated symbol $x_t$, which reveals the structure of the differential encoder in \eqref{eq:diff_mod}.

 Using the state definitions \eqref{eq:state_dpskmap} and the joint probability $p(z_t,\mathbf{y}_1^T)$ provided the IN detector, we can now rewrite \eqref{eq:gamma} and express the trellis branch metric for the differential decoder as